SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 	* `mna.client.null`  - Use the null MnA component
 * `-Dprogman.baseUri`  - This URI is the base URI for where the Program Management REST module is deployed.
 *  `-Dprogman.locator`  - The locator variable describes which combinations of name and environment (with optional overlay) should be loaded from Program Management.
 For example: ```"component1-urls,dev"``` would look up the name component1-urls for the dev environment at the configured REST endpoint.
 Multiple lookups can be performed by using a semicolon to delimit the pairs (or triplets with overlay): ```"component1-urls,dev;component1-other,dev"```
 *  `-DSB11_CONFIG_DIR`  - Locator string needed to find the TDSAdmin properties to load.
+(Directory containing 'progman' folder)
 *  `-Djavax.net.ssl.trustStore`  - Location of .jks file which contains security certificates for SSO, Program Management and Permissions URL specified inside the baseuri and Program Management configuration.
 *  `-Djavax.net.ssl.trustStorePassword`  - Password string for the keystore.jks file.